hsocarras/nodbus-plus/docs/protocol/modbus_master_serial.rst

 Event: 'transaction'
 --------------------

-This event is emmited when the :ref:`Method: modbusSerialClient.processResAdu(bufferAdu, [ascii])` is called to manage a server response.
+This event is emmited when the method :ref:`modbusSerialClient.processResAdu` is called to manage a server response.

 * **req** <Buffer>: Modbus serial request adu.
 * **res** <Buffer>: Modbus serial response adu.